 5: Always think before you post

 Take good care to manage your information while networking, posting texts on boards or blogging.
 If you contribute to online social network or write blogs for websites, be careful about your associates and the people you share information with.
-Connect to the people you trust only.
+Connect to the people you trust only if you really want to safeguard your online privacy.
 Do not post information that is strictly personal and that you don’t want to share with people.

 Have something to add to this story?
 Share it in the comments.